Best studio monitors 2023: studio speakers for musicians and producers on any budget

 One of the most affordable Adam monitors to date, the T5V is built around a 5-inch woofer and Adam’s U-ART (Unique Accelerated Ribbon Tweeter) tweeter.
 This Class-D powered two-way design with rear-ring bass reflex is the smaller of the new T Series designs.

-Sonically, the top-end is very well tuned, while the HPS waveguide delivers a broad horizontal sweet spot.
+Sonically, the top-end is very well-tuned, while the HPS waveguide delivers a broad horizontal sweet spot.
 This contributes greatly to the overall imaging and separation, which is excellent.
 Although the cabinet is quite deep, front to back, the units feel compact.

-The low mid range frequencies could be more prominent, but this certainly isn't a deal-breaker, and by setting the LF EQ to -2dB we achieved a much better result.
+The low mid-range frequencies could be more prominent, but this certainly isn't a deal-breaker, and by setting the LF EQ to -2dB we achieved a much better result.
 Adam’s desire is to make the T5V your first Adam monitor, and judging by what we’ve heard here, it could easily make you a fan for life.

-Read the Adam Audio T5V review
+Read our full Adam Audio T5V review

 Specifications